-You’ve held on – for sake of family, holidays, and hope for change.
+You’ve held on – for sake of your family, holidays, and hope for change.
 But January comes with a resounding request for all of us to examine our lives and find areas for improvement.
 For some, a gym membership is in order.
 For others, a more clearly focused budget will be developed to curtail unnecessary spending.
 But for yet another group, an even bigger change is in the air: Divorce.
-January through March have earned the reputation for being the months with the highest incidence of couples filing for divorce.
+January through March has earned the reputation for being the months with the highest incidence of couples filing for divorce – in other words, the season for divorce.

 Perhaps it’s the gloomy weather, lingering family conflict from the holidays, maybe a lack of romance around Valentine’s Day, or the enactment of New Year’s Resolutions.
 Whatever the reason, the first three months of the year are looked upon as “time to get the divorce in action.”